Under the public policy exception to employment at will, it can amount to wrongful termination to fire an employee for:

 But the public policy exception to at-will employment provides that even at-will employees have a right to sue their employers if they are wrongfully terminated for one of the activities listed above.

-Below, our California employment law attorneys answer the following frequently asked questions about the public policy exception to at-will employment in California:
+Below, our California employment law attorneys answer the following frequently asked questions:

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.